-Opinion post by Dr. Chris Brown – CEO: Namibian Chamber of Environment
+Opinion post by Dr Chris Brown – CEO: Namibian Chamber of Environment

-Campaign against trophy hunting – a western urban cultural imposition on rights of rural African communities: arrogant cultural superiority or ignorance?
+The campaign against trophy hunting – a western urban cultural imposition on rights of rural African communities: arrogant cultural superiority or ignorance?

 The difference in views on trophy hunting between the western urban elite and that of the people of rural Africa is stark.
 In a recent letter to the Guardian, a group of public figures in the UK described trophy hunting as “cruel, immoral, archaic and unjustifiable” and called for an end to global trophy hunting.
-In much of Africa, rural communities see all forms of sustainable hunting as legitimate use of their indigenous resources, in much the same way as western nations consider it their right to harvest fish, timber, deer, and use other natural resources for their livelihoods and economic growth.
+In much of Africa, rural communities see all forms of sustainable hunting as a legitimate use of their indigenous resources, in much the same way as western nations consider it their right to harvest fish, timber, deer, and use other natural resources for their livelihoods and economic growth.
 So, what is really behind the call for a ban on the import of wildlife trophies into the UK?

 If trophy hunting was in fact good for conservation, would the public figures who are signatories to the letter still oppose trophy hunting?
 If trophy hunting was good for rural livelihoods in poor African communities, would the public figures still oppose trophy hunting?
 If trophy hunting had far fewer animal welfare issues associated with it than the widespread factory farming practices of mainly western countries, that puts meat, milk, cheese, eggs on the plates of the members of urban western societies, leather on their feet, and shiny briefcases in their hands, would they still be so opposed to trophy hunting?